GabyGold67/FourBitLedDigitalTube/README.md

 ---
 ### **TM74HC595LedTube**(uint8_t **sclk**, uint8_t **rclk**, uint8_t **dio**)
 ### Description:
 Class constructor, create an instance of the class for each display to use.
-There's no need to configure the pin before calling the method, as the constructor takes care of the task.
+There's no need to configure the pins before calling the method, as the constructor takes care of the task.
 ### Parameters:
 **sclk:** uint8_t (unsigned char), passes the pin number that is connected to the sclk pin of the display (the **SH_CP** pin of the shift register if working in a custom display).
 The pin must be free to be used as a digital output.
 **rclk:** uint8_t (unsigned char), passes the pin number that is connected to the rclk pin of the display (the **ST_CP** pin of the shift register if working in a custom display).
 The pin must be free to be used as a digital output.